opendialogai/core/dgraph/dgraph-setup.md

 machine gateway IP as.
 You can use

 `netstat -rn | grep "^0.0.0.0 " | cut -d " " -f10` from within Vagrant to find this out.

+### Resetting data

+To drop all data, you may run the following command from within Vagrant:

+`curl -X POST http://10.0.2.2:8080/alter -d '{"drop_all": true}'`